Diogenes and Alexander

-The meeting of Diogenes of Sinope and Alexander the Great is one of the most discussed anecdotes from philosophical history.
+The meeting of Diogenes of Sinope, the cynical philosopher, and Alexander the Great, who was already educated by the philosopher Aristotle, is one of the most discussed anecdotes from philosophical history.
 Many versions of it exist.
 The most popular relate it as evidence of Diogenes' disregard for authority, wealth, and decorum.

 Plutarch and Diogenes Laërtius report that Alexander and Diogenes died on the same day, in 323 BC.
 Although this account is dubious (since neither man's date of death can be conclusively verified), the anecdote, and the relationship between the two people, has been the subject of many literary and artistic works over the centuries, from the writings of Diogenes Laërtius to David Pinski's 1930 dramatic reconstruction of the encounter, Aleḳsander un Dyogenes; including writings from the Middle Ages, several works of Henry Fielding, and possibly even Shakespeare's King Lear along the way.
 The literature and artwork influenced by this story are extensive.

 Versions upon versions of the anecdote exist, with the origins of most appearing to be, either directly or indirectly, in the account of the meeting given by Plutarch, whose actual historicity has also been questioned.
 Several of the embellished versions of the anecdote do not name either one or both of the protagonists, and some indeed substitute Socrates for Diogenes.